keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 See [example [EX068]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/068-mapping-tables-nested-array).

 #### Directly mapping array
-The following examples deal with *arrays of objects*, if you need to deal with *array of scalar* values, see the [corresponding example](#multiple-primary-key-columns).
+The following examples deal with *arrays of objects*; if you need to deal with *array of scalar* values, see the [corresponding example](#multiple-primary-key-columns).

 Consider the same API response as above: